bortox/Compiti-scolastici/_drafts/2020-10-15-Chapter-by-Chapter-summary-Dinosaurs.md

 ---
 ## Chapter 1

-Mary Anning was a researcher that spent her life finding dinosaurs bones in Lyme Regis.
+**Mary Anning** was a researcher who spent her life finding dinosaurs bones in Lyme Regis.

 The best way to find dinosaur fossils for Mary was by climbing over a cliff and searching for strange rocks after storms.